MatteoBasili/aos-ss--progetto-2024_25/README.md

 - **Compatibility with Loop Devices**
   Support loop devices by treating the `dev_name` parameter as the file path associated with the loop device.

-The final implementation must be testable using the minimal file system layout provided by the course instructor.
+The final implementation must be testable using the minimal file system layout provided by the course instructor (available at [this link](https://francescoquaglia.github.io/TEACHING/AOS/CURRENT/PROJECTS/SINGLEFILE-FS.tar)).

 ---